AdobeDocs/commerce-operations.en/help/installation/tutorials/docroot.md

 The name and location of your virtual host file depends on which version of Apache you are running.
 This example shows the name and location of the virtual host file on Apache v2.4.

-1. Log in to your Magento server.
+1. Log in to your application server.
 1. Edit your virtual host file:

    ```bash
    vim /etc/apache2/sites-available/000-default.conf
    ```

-1. Add the path to your Magento `pub/` directory to the `DocumentRoot` directive:
+1. Add the path to your `pub/` directory to the `DocumentRoot` directive:

    ```conf
     <VirtualHost *:80>